Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 Answer: (a) Storage and release sites for brain hormones

-9. The hormone responsible for hardening and darkening of cuticle after ecdysis is,
+9. The hormone responsible for hardening and darkening of the cuticle after ecdysis is,

 a.
 PTTH